In JavaScript, errors are only detected during runtime. Therefore, it is impossible to get compile-time errors when building JavaScript applications.

 Try out the simple calculator we have built in this article and see how Honeybadger helps you track these errors conveniently.

-Errors in application code can be tedious to find and can be expensive when they occur and crash the application.
-Honeybadger offers monitoring tools that help detect errors faster and easier.
+In JavaScript development, errors are bound to happen.
+Errors in application code can be tedious to find and can be expensive when they occur and crash applications.
+With techniques for exception handling in JavaScript and even monitoring tools like Honeybadger, you can ship with confidence.

 Honeybadger helps you find and fix errors before your users can even report them.
 Get set up in minutes and check monitoring off your to-do list.